edgio-docs/edgio-docs/src/guides/performance/rules/features.md

 #### Server-Timing Header {/*server-timing-header*/}

-Determines whether to include the [server-timing header](/performance/response#server-timing-header) in the response.
+Determines whether to include the [Server-Timing header](/performance/response#server-timing-header) in the response.
+The `Server-Timing` response header contains cache status information and information about the POP that served the response.

 <edgejs>
 **Example:**